xcChinaxc/codewars/README.md

 # CodeWars Challenges
-**Purpose** This repo is filled with my codewar challenges/kata submissions.
-I attempt to solve at least 5 katas a week.
+**Purpose** This repo is filled with my solved codewar katas.
+I strive to solve at least 5 katas a week.

 **Link to Profile:** https://www.codewars.com/users/xcChinaxc

-## How It's Made
+## Check It Out
-**Tech Used:** JavaScript <br />
+**Languages Used:** JavaScript <br />
-**Lessons Learned:** It's ok to take a break from a kata and come back to it later.
-There are plenty of other katas to solve and by solving those katas, I'll learn something new.
+**Lessons Learned:** It's ok to take a break from a kata and come back to it later because there are plenty of other katas to solve.

 ![](https://www.codewars.com/users/xcChinaxc/badges/large)